fluxninja/aperture/docs/content/get-started/setting-up-application/service-mesh-and-gateways.md

 is to use a service mesh or API getaway.
 Aperture supports Envoy, Istio, Linkerd, and Kong.

-## How to integrate Aperture with Envoy?
+## How to integrate Aperture with Service Mesh?

-Aperture supports Enovy as service mesh, which make it easy to integrate with any service mesh built on top of EnovyProxy.
-Also, `aperturectl` which is a CLI tool provided by Aperture can be used to integrate Aperture with Envoy.
-You can checkout the complete installation guide in
+Aperture supports integration EnvoyProxy and Istio.
+With the help `aperturectl` which is a CLI tool provided by Aperture you can easily integrate Aperture.
+Checkout the complete installation guide in
 [Service Mesh Integration](/integrations/flow-control/envoy/).

 ## How to integrate Aperture with API Getaways?